JamesCraster/OpenWerewolf/README.md

 # OpenWerewolf
-An open source one-night mafia game.
+> An online multiplayer, one-night mafia game.

 Currently in the earliest stage of development, but feel free to play around with it.

 <h2>Running on a GNU/Linux server</h2>